-Money line results are decided by an event's straight-up winner, without regard to any point spread, since there is no point spread.
+Tennis money line results are decided by the straight-up winner of a match, without regard to any point spread, since there is no point spread.

 Serena Williams: -400